 7. Do we have the knowledge and experience to price the project

 Some projects may be in a region where you haven’t worked before.
-Various states and countries have different rules and regulations, differing taxes, wage rates, safety regulations and environmental laws.
+Various states and countries have different rules and regulations, differing taxes, wage rates, safety regulations, and environmental laws.
 Compliance with these could add thousands of dollars to the project price.
-Importing materials and equipment into another country can be a costly and tedious process.
+Importing materials and equipment in another country can be a costly and tedious process.
 Worker certification and requirements could be onerous adding additional costs and causing delays.

 Furthermore constructing facilities for different owners can cause complications – constructing an office building in oil and gas plants is a different ball game than building one in the city.
 Different forms of construction require different skills and knowledge.
 Many years ago a construction company priced a sand pump station in the ocean.
-An estimator without sufficient experience guessed how they would build the coffer dam in the ocean.
-Without experience they didn’t allow for the constant waves, storms and tidal action.
+An estimator without sufficient experience guessed how they would build the cofferdam in the ocean.
+Without experience, they didn’t allow for the constant waves, storms and tidal action.